A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Background and Problem Setting

 Building on these preliminary results, we derive an alternative formula for identifying the marginal risk ratio.
 First, we define the debiasing weight as follows:

 which is the ratio of conditional selection probabilities.
-Then, we have the following proposition. \begin{proposition} The marginal risk ratio $\psi_{mRR}$ in (\ref{target}) can be identified in terms of the TND distribution as
+Then, we have the following identifiability theorem: \begin{theorem} (Alternative identifiability formula) The marginal risk ratio $\psi_{mRR}$ in Equation (\ref{target}) can be identified in terms of the TND distribution as

-where under the control exchangeability assumption that $\{Y = 0, S=1 \} \indep V \mid \boldsymbol{C}$, the debiasing weights are identifiable based on the following equation:
+where under the control exchangeability assumption that $\{Y = 0, H=1 \} \perp V \mid \boldsymbol{C}$, the debiasing weights are identifiable based on the following equation: